NickLowery/StoryCircles/README.md

 - circle/rules.py
     Contains two methods for validating words in the game and story titles.

+- circle/tests.py
+    Contains tests for validating words and titles.
+I wanted to do automated testing of the websockets code but could not figure out the tooling for doing it.
+Text validation did seem to be a good place for automated testing to make sure I didn't accidentally break things when I changed the logic.

 - circle/consumers.py
     This is where the bulk of my Python code is as it controls all the real-time websocket interaction using Channels.
 There are two classes here,